Cosmological Perturbation Theory in Metric-Affine Gravity: Gauge transformation and gauge invariance

 As it can be seen the metric takes a diagonal form in this case. \item {\it Spatially uniform gauge:} $\psi=0$ and $h=0$

 Note that, in this gauge, the spatial sector of metric remains the same as the background spatial metric. \end{itemize}

 One can safely work with either \eqref{metric-helicity0-LG} and \eqref{metric-helicity0-SUG} as far as linear perturbations of the helicity-0 modes are concerned in MAG.
-In both cases, we deal with two real dof in the metric sector which is the direct consequences of the freedom in choosing $\xi^0$ and $\xi$.
+In both cases, we deal with two real d.o.f. in the metric sector which is the direct consequences of the freedom in choosing $\xi^0$ and $\xi$.

 It is also worth mentioning that fixing the gauge in the metric sector, one can safely deal with all other perturbations with different helicities in both geometry (torsion and nonmetricity) and matter sectors at any level of perturbations.
 However, one may be interested in different gauges such that fixing the gauge in the torsion and/or nonmetricity sector.
 Although cumbersome, this is very straightforward: one needs to find how the helicity modes of torsion and nonmetricity change under a general coordinate transformation \eqref{coordinate-trans} by applying the formula \eqref{Lie-pert}.
 The same also holds if one is interested in fixing the gauge in the matter sector: one needs to look how helicity modes of the energy-momentum and hypemomentum tensors change under \eqref{coordinate-trans}.
 For example, the so-called comoving gauge fixes the gauge such that the four-velocity of the comoving observer in the energy-momentum tensor remains similar to its background value all the time.
 There might be some interesting gauges with clear physical meaning in the torsion and nonmetricity or hypemomentum sectors as well.
 However, this is beyond the scope of this paper and we leave it for future works.